 Might be the oldest trick in the book but you MUST always compare prices.
 The fact that you can now check products and prices online means it makes comparison a lot easier.
 Use online engines if you can or do manual searches.
-Find out which retailer is selling cheaper than the others and then make your decision.
+Find out which retailer is selling cheaper and providing trustable service than the others and then make your decision.
 Never jump to the first offer you see because there might be hidden costs like processing fee, admin fee, delivery charges and other hidden ones.

 Buy what you need not what you want

 You can never buy enough of things you want.
 90% of the time, you do not need shoes things.
 So, choose wisely.
 Think hard before you buy and only purchase them if you really need them.
 If the item can wait, then let it wait.
 Chances are you would forget that you wanted it in the first place.
 If it is one item you really, really want, then make sure you have done enough homework.
 Compare prices before making the buy.

 Always make a list of things that you need to buy or pay for.
 The ones at the top of the list are those that you MUST have for instance, paying of your bills and credit card balances.
 Then, move your way down.
 Groceries and toiletries should be next before going for items that you can live without.
 If you can really live without them for now, then they should not even be your priority in the first place!

 If you are buying an expensive product, NEVER EVER assume anything.
 Always make sure that you are paying for what you want and ask questions.
 In fact, ask a lot of questions until you are fully comfortable with what you are getting.
 Crucially, always check for defects and if you see anything amiss or you are not satisfied with, ask for a new unit.
 Once you have taken the item home, it is very difficult to take it returned, so always be sure.